lucas-santoni/blog.geographer.fr/content/dawg-ctf-pwn.md

 * It is not removed from your inventory, but you get the bells
 * ...
 * You sell any other item to free some inventory space
-* You get the flag
+* You buy the flag

 ```python
 from pwn import *